Whether it’s for a Sunday detox or to kick off the weekend in style, Knightsbridge has the perfect brunch spot for you

 The Aubrey

-Mandarin Oriental’s “eccentric Japanese izakaya experience” has just launched an indulgent new weekend brunch menu featuring Asian twists on classic fare.
-Matcha pancakes and French toast, “Tokyo” eggs royale with yuzu hollandaise and house-made tea-smoked salmon and warm mochi sit alongside The Aubrey’s fresh sushi and sashimi and other small dishes.
-Soak in the maximalist surroundings – inspired by the Japonisme influence on artist Aubrey Beardsley, whom the restaurant is named in honour of – and opt for bottomless champagne, sake and cocktails for £50 per person for 2 hours.
+Mandarin Oriental’s “eccentric Japanese izakaya experience” boasts a weekend brunch menu featuring Asian twists on classic fare that you won’t want to miss.
+Matcha French toast, “Tokyo” eggs royale with yuzu hollandaise and house-made tea-smoked salmon, and warm mochi sit alongside The Aubrey’s fresh sushi and sashimi and other small dishes.
+Soak in the maximalist surroundings – inspired by the Japonisme influence on artist Aubrey Beardsley, whom the restaurant is named after – and opt for bottomless champagne, sake and cocktails for £95 per person.

 66 Knightsbridge, SW1X 7LA; mandarinoriental.com